Education (EDUC)

 Theories, methods, and materials for developing literacy skills for culturally and linguistically diverse students in grades 4-8.
 Making data-informed decisions for culturally responsive instruction to meet the needs of individual students, small groups, and the whole class, with attention to students experiencing reading and writing difficulties.
 Aligning to state adopted English Language Arts standards addressing reading, writing, language, speaking, listening, and reading foundational skills - phonics, word recognition, comprehension, and fluency.
 Integrating children's literature, middle grade novels, and young adult literature.
 Prerequisite or corequisite: 260 and 305, or consent of instructor.

-Prerequisites: Prerequisite or corequisite: 260 and 305, or consent of instructor.
+Prerequisites: Prerequisite or corequisite: EDUC 260 and EDUC 305, or consent of instructor.

 Typically offered: Fall Semester, Annually